 Splash X: when this hero fights, it deals X damage to each creature that it isn't fighting in that same monster group.
 If a hero has multiple instances of Splash, sum the Splash damage before applying monster armor.
 Splashing a monster does not count as fighting it.
 Example: Fiona has Cleave, and there are four active monsters.
 She uses a Claymore as her item, so she gains Splash 2.
 She fights two of the active monsters, rolling a total of 8 damage.
-She deals 8 damage to each of the active monsters that she isn't fighting.
+She deals 8 damage to each of the active monsters she is fighting, then she deals 2 damage to each of the two active monsters that she isn't fighting.
 She does not deal any Splash damage to either of the monsters she fought, nor does the Cleave cause her Splash damage to happen twice.